top of page

 CoraHeadshot-BenTarquin.jpg

 Alongside performing, Cora is an independent consultant on food recovery/sustainability.
-Recently, she worked as a freelance researcher and writer for think tank Joint Venture Silicon Valley (Food Recovery Initiative), the California Resource Recovery Association, and the Santa Clara County Food Recovery Program—on projects related to edible food recovery/redistribution and food waste prevention.
-She is currently the Outreach Director for Artists Climate Collective, a dancer-led organization dedicated to growing environmental awareness and building community around climate action in the arts.
+At Stanford, Cora worked as a Fellow for Stanford’s Sustainable Food Program, coordinating zero-waste education, a food donation program, and other initiatives to fight food insecurity.
+Recently, she worked as a freelance researcher and writer for think tank Joint Venture Silicon Valley, the California Resource Recovery Association, and the Santa Clara County Food Recovery Program—on projects related to edible food recovery/redistribution and food waste prevention.

 About: About